 While some people think training a deaf dog or blind dog is impossible, I know that it can be done.
 The methods used are slightly different than what are used to train a normal dog, but it is overall the same.

 Certain breeds are prone to becoming deaf, while some dogs are born that way.
 In other cases, a disease will cause deafness, or simply old age.

 Perhaps your pet is not completely deaf, but only hard of hearing.
 That's OK!
 This isn't that much more difficult than training a normal dog.
 With some helpful tips, your deaf dog can enjoy the same quality of life and wonderful relationship with you as a normal hearing one.
 In training your canine, dog training hand signals will be the main path of communication.

 Since he can't hear you, the most important part of training a deaf dog is getting his attention, so that you can use dog training hand signals.
 You can do this using his other heightened senses - sight, smell, and touch.

 Once this "watch me" command is understood by the dog, it opens up the door for all the other signal commands.

 An important thing to keep in mind if you have a deaf dog, is that you can easily startle him.
 Do not let children or other adults touch your pet until he is aware that they are there, or he might bite out of fear or being startled.

 Probably the hardest command to teach a deaf dog is the recall, or come.
 Not being able to hear you means that you need to have another way to get his attention.
-One good way to do this is to purchase a "vibrator collar" with a remote (NOT an electronic e-collar).
+One good way to do this is to purchase a vibrating collar, or "pager", with a remote (NOT an electronic e-collar).